arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/datasheet/datasheet.md

 # CONTENTS
 ## Application Examples

-The Arduino Nano Matter is not just an IoT board, it is a gateway to innovation in various sectors, from streamlining manufacturing processes to creating responsive and comfortable living and working environments.
-Discover more about the transformative potential of the Nano Matter in the following application examples:
+The Arduino Nano Matter Community Version is not just an IoT board, it is a gateway to innovation in various sectors, from streamlining manufacturing processes to creating responsive and comfortable living and working environments.
+Discover more about the transformative potential of the Nano Matter Community Version in the following application examples:

-- **Smart homes**: Transform residential spaces into intelligent environments with the Nano Matter, capable of:
+- **Smart homes**: Transform residential spaces into intelligent environments with the Nano Matter Community Version, capable of:
-  - **Voice-controlled smart home**: Integrate the Nano Matter with popular voice assistant platforms like Amazon Alexa or Google Assistant, enabling residents to control smart home devices, such as lights, thermostats, and switches, using simple voice commands, enhancing convenience and accessibility.
+  - **Voice-controlled smart home**: Integrate the Nano Matter Community Version with popular voice assistant platforms like Amazon Alexa or Google Assistant, enabling residents to control smart home devices, such as lights, thermostats, and switches, using simple voice commands, enhancing convenience and accessibility.
-  - **Smart lighting**: Automate your home lighting system with the Nano Matter to adjust the brightness based on occupancy, time of day, or ambient light levels, saving energy and ensuring optimal lighting conditions in every room.
+  - **Smart lighting**: Automate your home lighting system with the Nano Matter Community Version to adjust the brightness based on occupancy, time of day, or ambient light levels, saving energy and ensuring optimal lighting conditions in every room.
-  - **Automated shades**: Connect the Nano Matter to your motorized shades to automatically adjust them according to sunlight exposure, room occupancy, or specific times of the day, creating the perfect ambiance while improving energy efficiency.
+  - **Automated shades**: Connect the Nano Matter Community Version to your motorized shades to automatically adjust them according to sunlight exposure, room occupancy, or specific times of the day, creating the perfect ambiance while improving energy efficiency.
-  - **Home health monitoring**: Use the Nano Matter to connect with environmental sensors, monitor indoor conditions like pressure, humidity, and temperature, and maintain a healthy living environment by providing actionable insights for comfort and well-being.
+  - **Home health monitoring**: Use the Nano Matter Community Version to connect with environmental sensors, monitor indoor conditions like pressure, humidity, and temperature, and maintain a healthy living environment by providing actionable insights for comfort and well-being.

-- **Building automation**: Elevate building management with the Nano Matter, enhancing comfort and efficiency through:
+- **Building automation**: Elevate building management with the Nano Matter Community Version, enhancing comfort and efficiency through:
-  - **HVAC control and monitoring**: Implement the Nano Matter to connect and control HVAC systems across various building zones.
+  - **HVAC control and monitoring**: Implement the Nano Matter Community Version to connect and control HVAC systems across various building zones.
 Monitor environmental conditions and adjust settings for optimal indoor comfort while maximizing energy efficiency.
-  - **Energy management**: Use Nano Matter's connectivity to smart meters and appliances to view a building's energy consumption.
+  - **Energy management**: Use Nano Matter Community Version's connectivity to smart meters and appliances to view a building's energy consumption.
 Implement energy-saving measures automatically, reducing costs and environmental impact.
-  - **Occupancy sensing and space utilization**: With the Nano Matter and Matter-enabled sensors, gain insights into actual building occupancy and use this data to adjust lighting, heating, and cooling systems, ensuring efficient use of space and resources.
+  - **Occupancy sensing and space utilization**: With the Nano Matter Community Version and Matter-enabled sensors, gain insights into actual building occupancy and use this data to adjust lighting, heating, and cooling systems, ensuring efficient use of space and resources.

-- **Industrial automation**: Unlock the full potential of modern manufacturing with the Nano Matter.
-Designed for seamless integration into industrial settings, the Nano Matter streamlines operations through:
+- **Industrial automation**: Unlock the full potential of modern manufacturing with the Nano Matter Community Version.
+Designed for seamless integration into industrial settings, the Nano Matter Community Version streamlines operations through:
-  - **Machine-to-Machine interoperability**: Enhance your factory floor with the Nano Matter boards to enable dynamic supervision between machines.
+  - **Machine-to-Machine interoperability**: Enhance your factory floor with the Nano Matter Community Version boards to enable dynamic supervision between machines.
 Should one machine begin producing defective parts due to a malfunction, adjacent machines are instantly alerted, halting their operations and notifying a human operator, thus reducing waste and downtime.
-  - **Machine status monitoring**: Integrate the Nano Matter into your industrial systems for real-time monitoring of critical conditions such as temperature, pressure, and humidity, ensuring timely maintenance and intervention, preventing costly breakdowns, and maintaining consistent production quality.
+  - **Machine status monitoring**: Integrate the Nano Matter Community Version into your industrial systems for real-time monitoring of critical conditions such as temperature, pressure, and humidity, ensuring timely maintenance and intervention, preventing costly breakdowns, and maintaining consistent production quality.
-  - **Worker safety optimization**: Elevate safety standards in your facility with the Nano Matter, which provides real-time monitoring of environmental conditions and detects personnel presence in hazardous areas, enhancing worker safety by preventing machine operation when a human is detected in dangerous zones.
+  - **Worker safety optimization**: Elevate safety standards in your facility with the Nano Matter Community Version, which provides real-time monitoring of environmental conditions and detects personnel presence in hazardous areas, enhancing worker safety by preventing machine operation when a human is detected in dangerous zones.

 ## Features
 ### General Specifications Overview

 <p style="text-align: justify;">
-The Arduino Nano Matter merges the well-known Arduino way of making complex technology more accessible, bringing Matter, one of the most popular IoT connectivity standards, closer to the hobbyist and professional world.
+The Arduino Nano Matter Community Version merges the well-known Arduino way of making complex technology more accessible, bringing Matter, one of the most popular IoT connectivity standards, closer to the hobbyist and professional world.
 The powerful MGM240S multi-protocol wireless module from Silicon Labs is the main controller of the board.

 The main features are highlighted in the table shown below.
 </p>